-In this week’s LINC blog, current LINC student Sinéad Gaffney, recounts her own personal experience as a parent of a child with allergies and suggests ways in which early learning and care settings can support inclusive practice around this additional need.
+In this LINC blog, graduate Sinéad Gaffney, recounts her own personal experience as a parent of a child with allergies and suggests ways in which early learning and care settings can support inclusive practice around this additional need.

 Viewpoint of a child with allergies:

 As a child with severe allergies I may arrive to preschool already knowing I’m a little bit ‘different’.
 I may already be aware I can’t eat a lot of things that most children eat, I may not go certain places too due to the risks involved.
 I may have already had lots of doctor’s appointments and had lots of scary tests.
 I may have even been to hospital by ambulance, perhaps more than once, due to accidental exposure to my allergen, which caused me to have an anaphylactic reaction.
 I may have to carry life-saving medication everywhere I go.
 You may need to save my life someday!
 But I’m here to play and learn, just like everyone else.